snubwoody/www/src/articles/gui-in-rust.md

 It was quite hard to sync the trees, I also didn't really have a clear distinction of what a `View` is and what a `Widget` is, apart from one being higher level than the other.
 So it wasn't always clear what should be implemented where.

-Although I think of all the architectures I tried this would be the best.

 ## Events

 Because of the elm architecture I didn't experience this much, but I thought it would be important to note...

-Graphical applications are driven by events: do `this` when the user presses that button.
+Graphical applications are driven by events: do 'this' when the user presses that button.
 In most frameworks/languages this is implemented as a simple function, so you can do whatever you would like.

-**HTML**:
+**Svelte**:

 ```html
 <button onclick={()=>console.log("Subscribed")}>Subscribe</button>